 to learn how to cook.
 Another wanted to eat better.
 Another wanted to learn to drive a stick.
 Another wanted to help her son get into a specific college.
 One employee wanted to quit smoking:

 Kelly had been smoking recently and wanted to stop.
+I immediately told her vaping e liquids can help you quit smoking.
 When I asked her why she said she was stressed about her mom’s health.
 I asked her to come to meet with me after work.
 She told me more about her mom, and she seemed like a terrific person.
 I said to her, “Do you mind if I ask you something personal?”
 She said fine.

 I said, “Your mom seems like a terrific person.
 You obviously are close and she means the world to you.
 Do you think she would be proud of you if she knew you smoked?”
 She started to cry.
 I said to her, “I’d like to help you stop.
 Will you agree to that?
 We will meet each week on it.”
 She agreed.
 By the time we met the first week, she had already quit.